 When Eddie learned that he could end up getting another whipping he said to mom, “See this is why I don’t want to tell you anything.
 You are just going to tell him and he is going to whip me again.”

 Well I remember that Dad and Eddie went to Danny’s house.
 I don’t know exactly what was said since I was not there … but what I am going to tell you is pretty close to it according to what I was able to learn in later years.

 Dad knocked on the door and the door was answered by Danny’s dad.
 My dad asked if he’d whipped Eddie the night before and if he did, why did he do it.
 Danny’s dad said something like – “Yea that’s right I whipped him like I did my son because I thought he needed to be whipped.
 Now, if you don’t get off my porch I will whip your ass too.”

-When I heard my dad did not do or say much to the man, I was furious.
+When I heard my dad did not do or say much to the man, and just turned and walked away, I was furious.
 You have to remember I was about 14 at this time and thought I had control of the world.
 There is no way that I would let a grown man or a kid speak to me that way.
 One of us would have ended up in the hospital.
 I was a fighter that did not believe in “turning the other cheek,” but that was not my dad though.
-I argued with Dad constantly about the bible stating an “eye for an eye” is okay long before it stated to “turn the other cheek.”
+I argued with Dad constantly about the bible stating an “eye for an eye” is okay, long before it stated to “turn the other cheek.”
 A lot of good that did!
-It was always the Bible’s Way, His Way or the High Way!
+It was always the Bible’s Way, His Way or the Highway!

 My dad was beginning to mean more to me than he would ever know.